 Actions of AiB on receipt of a recall interlocutor

-The Bankruptcy Applications and Decisions team will register the details of the interlocutor in the Register of Insolvencies.
+The Registrations and Bankruptcy Restrictions team will register the details of the interlocutor in the Register of Insolvencies.

-When ordered, the Bankruptcy Accounts team will issue a determination of the trustee’s fees and outlays.
+When ordered, the Accounts team will issue a determination of the trustee’s fees and outlays.

 The date of recall will also be the date of the trustee discharge.
 The trustee should ensure all relevant documents are uploaded to the electronic Sederunt Book on BASYS.